syncfusion-content/winui-docs/winui/Circular-Charts/Selection.md

 The circular chart supports selection that allows the selection of a segment in a series by using the [DataPointSelectionBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DataPointSelectionBehavior.html).

+## Properties

+The Selection feature can be configured using the following properties:

+* [Type](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_Type) - Gets or Sets the [ChartSelectionType]() Enum value for the Selection Behavior.
+The following `ChartSelectionType` can be achieved during Selection:
+    * Single
+    * SingleDeselect
+    * Multiple
+    * None
+* [SelectionBrush](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_SelectionBrush) - Gets or Sets  the SelectionBrush color value for Selection Behavior.
+* [SelectedIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_SelectedIndex) - Gets or Sets  the index value of the segment that should be selected during the Selection.
+* [SelectedIndexes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_SelectedIndexes) - Gets or Sets  the list of indexes of the segments that should be selected during the Selection.

 ## Enable Selection

 To enable the selection in chart, create an instance of the [DataPointSelectionBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DataPointSelectionBehavior.html) and set it to the `SelectionBehavior` property of the cirucular series.
 Also set the [SelectionBrush](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_SelectionBrush) property to highlight the segment in the series.